Netcodez/Project1-Day1/README.md

-YOU ARE TO CHOOSE AN OOP IMPLEMENTATION, THEN WRITE YOUR OWN CODE AND TESTS
+CHOOSE AN OOP IMPLEMENTATION, THEN WRITE YOUR OWN CODE AND TESTS